 2. In Children

-The total cholesterol levels acceptable in children is 170 mg/dL.
+The total cholesterol level acceptable in children is 170 mg/dL.
 A cholesterol range of 170 mg/dL to 199 mg/dL is regarded as borderline in children.
 Any cholesterol level above 200 mg/dL is regarded as high for children.

 There are many factors that contribute to high cholesterol levels in individuals.
 Here we have listed these out for our readers:

-- Obesity and overweight lead to increase in triglycerides in the body.
+- Obesity and overweight lead to an increase in triglycerides in the body.
 This in turn increases the cholesterol count.

 - Excessive smoking is also known as a risk factor.